 - 2017 Standing Rock Is Everywhere – New Narratives event

 - 2015 Environmental Justice in Indian Country – Roundtable at UC Irvine Law

 - 2015 Chamyúuy~wóoyilash: Where We Bow Our Heads Out of Respect — See Photos

 - 2013 Southern California Tribal Water Forum

 - 2012 Southern California Tribal Listening and Strategy Session on Environmental Issues

-For more information regarding tribal community engagement on environmental issues at UC Irvine, please email firstname.lastname@example.org.
+For more information regarding indigenous community engagement on environmental issues through the UCI Office of Sustainability, please email firstname.lastname@example.org.

 * Photos provided by UC Irvine School of Law – UCI Law Communications